-Problems labelled "high priority" (Problem priority) do not have a significantly higher chance of attracting attention from participants.
+Problems labeled "high priority" (Problem priority) do not have a significantly higher chance of attracting attention from participants.
 Severe problems (Problem severity) are approximately 15% more likely to attract attention.
 The longer a problem remains in the system (Problem latency), the less likely it is to attract attention.
-Problem resolved are predictably less likely to attract further attention.
-Because resolved problems may be eventually reopened, however, the odds of attracting further attention decline by almost 80% (because $\exp(-1.4596) = 0.23$), but do not drop to zero immediately - a result echoing a "garbage can" view of organizational problems as recursive (Cohen et al. 1972, p.
-10), and never quite resolved once and for all (Fioretti and Lomi 2010).
-Finally, a long list of comments attached to a bug report may be interpreted as a signal that a bug is being recognized by the community as particularly interesting, complex or worthy of discussion (Hooimeijer and Weimer 2007, Arya et al. 2019).
-The positive and significant effect of Problem recognition confirms this expectation: an increase in one standard deviation in the number of comments increases the hazard of generating additional attention by 41% (because $\exp(0.3430) = 1.41$).
+Problems resolved are predictably less likely to attract further attention.
+Because resolved problems may be eventually reopened, however, the odds of attracting further attention decline by almost 80% (because exp(-1.4596) =0.23) but do not drop to zero immediately-a result echoing a garbage can view of organizational problems as recursive (Cohen et al. 1972) and never quite resolved once and for all (Fioretti and Lomi 2010).
+Finally, a long list of comments attached to a bug report may be interpreted as a signal that a bug is being recognized by the community as particularly interesting, complex, or worthy of discussion (Hooimeijer and Weimer 2007, Arya et al. 2019).
+The positive and significant effect of Problem recognition confirms this expectation: an increase in one standard deviation in the number of comments increases the hazard of generating additional attention by 41% (because exp(0.3430) = 1.41).

-We now concentrate the focus of our discussion on Model 2 which incorporates the effects of theoretical interest.
-As an aid to interpretation, we note that significantly positive (negative) effects increase (decrease) the rate of events connecting participants to problems according to the mechanism generating the event sequence associated with the effect12.
+We now focus on model 2 in Table 5, which incorporates the effects of theoretical interest.
+As an aid to interpretation, we note that significantly positive (negative) effects increase (decrease) the rate of events connecting participants to problems according to the mechanism generating the event sequence associated with the effect.12

-Attention focusing (H1).
-We hypothesized that participants working on specific problems will be more likely to focus their attention on those problems in the future.
-We argued that this form of inertia in the attachment of participants to problems is important because it induces specialization, and because it stabilizes patterns of organizational attention.
-Because Attention focusing also sustains faster learning, attention focusing helps participants to develop skills that are, at least in part, problem specific.
-Estimates support the focusing hypothesis: An increase by one standard deviation in the level of attention that a participant has allocated to one specific problem prior to his current decision point, increases the odds that they will decide to pay attention to the same problem again by 23% (exp(0.2150) = 1.234).
+Attention Focusing (Hypothesis 1).
+We hypothesize that participants working on specific problems are more likely to focus their attention on those problems in the future.
+We argue that this form of inertia in the attachment of participants to problems is important because it induces specialization and because it stabilizes patterns of organizational attention.
+Because Attention focusing also sustains faster learning, attention focusing helps participants to develop skills that are, at least in part, problem-specific.
+Estimates support the focusing hypothesis: an increase by one standard deviation in the level of attention that a participant allocates to one specific problem prior to the current decision point increases the odds that the participant decides to pay attention to the same problem again by 24% (exp(0.2150) = 1.240).